ERC725Alliance/erc725.js/README.md

 **Parameters**

-1. `schemaKey` - `String`: The name or the hash of the key name as defined in the schema on instatiation of the ERC725 class.
+1. `schemaKey` - `String`: The name (or the encoded name as the schema 'key') of the schema element in the class instance's schema.

 1. `data` - `Mixed`:  Data structured according to the corresponding to the schema defition.

 **Returns**

-`Mixed`: Result will be as defined and expected by the schema.
+`Mixed`: Returns decoded data as defined and expected in the schema (single value for keyTypes 'Singleton' & 'Mapping', or an array of encoded key/value objects for keyType 'Array).

 **Example**